teambit/docs/docs/dependencies/03-dependency-policies.md

 }
 ```

+> Bit is a build tool and adds no runtime dependencies to your project.

 ## Runtime dependencies and Dev dependencies

 Bit also knows to add the dependency according to type of usage.
 When `dependency-resolver` parses an import statement it keeps a note about the file that's using the library.
 It then uses the file type convention to determine the type of dependency, meaning that when you use a library in a test file for instance, that library will be added as a `devDependency` for the component.